Course Director, MA in International Cultural Policy and Management

 G.41, Milburn House

-I joined the University in 2018 following a year teaching in the School of Performance and Cultural Industries at the University of Leeds, where I led modules on festivals and events, marketing, contemporary issues, and arts management at undergraduate and postgraduate levels.
+I joined Warwick as a staff member in 2018, having done my PhD at the Centre.
+Previously I taught at the School of Performance and Cultural Industries, University of Leeds, where I led modules on festivals and events, marketing, contemporary issues, and arts management.

 Before coming to teaching I was a manager, theatre director and entrepreneur, setting up several small arts businesses and theatre companies.
-Between 1991-2007 I worked as a freelance Arts Consultant working alone or as part of an arts consultancy I set up in 2000.
-Prior to this, I was Centre Director and CEO of Theatre Resource Centre North West, an organisation with a membership of 100+ theatre companies, which I ran for seven years, employing two others and fundraising/managing a budget of c.£50,000.
-I have worked in several theatres including being House Manager of the Everyman Theatre, Liverpool, and been on the governing bodies of a range of arts and cultural organisations including the Independent Theatre Council’s Equality Committee.
+Between 1991-2007 I worked as a freelance arts consultant working alone or as part of a consultancy I set up in 2000.
+Prior to this, I was Centre Director and CEO of Theatre Resource Centre, an organisation with a membership of 100+ theatre companies across north west England, which I set up and managed for seven years.
+I have worked at several theatres including Liverpool Playhouse and the Everyman Theatre, and served on the governing bodies of a range of arts and cultural organisations including the Independent Theatre Council’s Equality Committee.

 I am currently writing a monograph for Palgrave MacMillan on class and theatregoing, specifically looking at working class audiences at the Royal Court Theatre, Liverpool through the lens of Bourdieu's conceptual triad of habitus, capital and field.
 This was the subject of my PhD thesis, which was undertaken here at the Centre, and was awarded by the University of Warwick in 2016.